-Also remember — new does not necessarily mean ‘new’.
-Cars have a build date and a compliance plate showing when it cleared customs in Australia.
+Also, remember — new does not necessarily mean ‘new’.
+Cars have a build date and a compliance plate showing when they cleared customs in Australia.

 There can be a big difference between the two due to shipping times.
 Cars shipped to Australia the previous year are typically cheaper than the current year’s models, even though there’s little difference between them.

-As with a new car, when buying a second-hand one it’s important to do your research.
+As with a new car, when buying second-hand it’s even more imperative you do your research.

 Regardless of whether it’s a private seller or dealership, make sure the car has a roadworthy certificate that is less than 30 days old.

-If everything checks out and you decide to buy, notify the relevant transport authorities of the purchase and organise car insurance.
+If everything checks out and you decide to buy, notify the relevant transport authorities of the purchase, and make sure you organise car insurance.